Free Vet Care On Benefits: How to Get Help With Vet Bills In the UK

 If the RSPCA doesn’t offer veterinary services in your area, it may be able to provide financial assistance or offer advice.

-Sleeping rough
+Sleeping rough.

-Living in a homelessness service such as a hostel or supported accommodation
+Living in a homelessness service such as a hostel or supported accommodation.

-Living in temporary accommodation
+Living in temporary accommodation.

-Sofa surfing
+Sofa surfing.

-Living in a tent or vehicle
+Living in a tent or vehicle.

-A traveller with no permanent place to park or living in a roadside camp
+A traveller with no permanent place to park or living in a roadside camp.

-At risk of homelessness due to receiving an eviction notice
+At risk of homelessness due to receiving an eviction notice.

-Being supported by your local authority under the 56 days prevention duty
+Being supported by your local authority under the 56 days prevention duty.

-you can access free vet care through the Dogs Trust Together Through Homelessnessopens in new tab scheme.
 The care can be accessed by partner vet practices in more than 100 UK towns and cities, and you will need to be referred by a homelessness or support charity.
 Check your area hereopens in new tab.

 StreetVet also operates in UK locations and offers free veterinary careopens in new tab to owners experiencing homelessness in the UK.

-In London, Dog On The Streetsopens in new tab (DOTS), a street outreach programme tending to the needs of the homeless with dogs, operates every first Sunday in the month at The Strand (1:30pm–3pm).
+In London, Dog On The Streetsopens in new tab (DOTS), a outreach programme tending to the needs of the homeless with dogs, operates every first Sunday in the month at The Strand (1:30pm–3pm).
 DOTS has a fully equipped mobile veterinary surgery vehicle and provides all essential items and services for free.

 What to do if you aren’t eligible for charitable help